Winner of the 2017 Nommo Award

 Kaaro is a government agent with a criminal past.
 He has seen inside the biodome, and doesn't care to again - but when something begins killing off others like himself, Kaaro must defy his masters to search for an answer, facing his dark history and coming to a realisation about a horrifying future.

-Tade Thompson is the author of Rosewater, a John W. Campbell Award finalist and shortlistee for the 2017 NOMMO Awards for African speculative fiction.
+Tade Thompson is the author of Rosewater, a John W. Campbell Award finalist and winner of the 2017 NOMMO Award for Best Novel.
 His novella The Murders of Molly Southbourne has recently been optioned for screen adaptation.
-He also writes short stories, notably 'The Apologists' which was nominated for a British Science Fiction Association award.
+He also writes short stories, notably 'The Apologists' which was nominated for a British Science Fiction Association Award.
 Born in London to Yoruba parents, he lives and works on the south coast of England where he battles an addiction to books.

 - Other details